Carlos Ibáñez e Ibáñez de Ibero: International Statistical Institute

+The distinction between systematic and random errors is far from being as sharp as one might think at first glance.
+In reality, there are no or very few random errors.
+As science progresses, the causes of certain errors are sought out, studied, their laws discovered.
+These errors pass from the class of random errors into that of systematic errors.
+The ability of the observer consists in discovering the greatest possible number of systematic errors to be able, once he has become acquainted with their laws, to free his results from them using a method or appropriate corrections.

-The BIPM's thermometry work led to the discovery of special alloys of iron-nickel, in particular invar, for which its director, the Swiss physicist Charles-Édouard Guillaume, was granted the Nobel Prize for physics in 1920.
+The BIPM's thermometry work led to the discovery of special alloys of iron-nickel, in particular invar, for which its director, the Swiss physicist Charles Édouard Guillaume, was granted the Nobel Prize for physics in 1920.
 In 1900, the International Committee for Weights and Measures responded to a request from the International Association of geodesy and included in the work program of the International Bureau of Weights and Measures the study of measurements by invar's wires.
 Edvard Jäderin, a Swedish geodesist, had invented a method of measuring geodetic bases, based on the use of taut wires under a constant effort.
 However, before the discovery of invar, this process was much less precise than the classic method.
 Charles-Édouard Guillaume demonstrated the effectiveness of Jäderin's method, improved by the use of invar's threads.
 He measured a base in the Simplon Tunnel in 1905.
 The accuracy of the measurements was equal to that of the old methods, while the speed and ease of the measurements were incomparably higher.
+This method was subsequently used in the construction of large particle accelerators.